 18. If you had to do something else to make a living what would it be?

-For single moms I made a private Facebook Group just for you were you will have people to celebrate your wins and stand with you as you figure out this new life.
+I made a private Facebook Group for single moms where you will have people to celebrate your wins and stand with you as you figure out this new life.
 It is a place just for you.
 Please join us in Empowered Single Mom Tribe.
-You are not alone in this journey of building a new life.
+You are not alone on this journey of building a new life.

 Journaling Prompts for Mental Health